Cogmasters/concord/CODING_GUIDELINES.md

 ### Switch vs Else If

-If you are in a situation where a variable can assume multiple values and those values are known at compile time, then use switch.
+If you are in a situation where a variable can assume many values of which are known at compile time, then use switch.
 As a general rule using switch is always preferrable as it makes your intents clearer and the code easier to read.
-Remember to always include the `default` case even if you assume it will never be used, in which case it will be a valuable tool for covering potential errors.
+Remember to always include the `default` case even if you assume that it will never be used (in which case it will be a valuable tool for covering potential errors).

 And remember to always explicitly comment your fallthroughs.